cetic/fadi/USERGUIDE.md

 The following instructions assume that you deployed FADI on your workstation inside minikube.

-To access services through domain names, open a new terminal and enter this command to give `traefik` an external IP address:
+To access services through domain names, open a new terminal and enter this command to give `Traefik` an external IP address:
 ```
 minikube tunnel
 ```